MGhait/ci-cd-project/md-notes/get-start.md

                 - 02-basics-events
 ```

-Same as branches we can do with `tags`
+Same as branches we can do with `tags`  and `paths` but in paths we specify our location form the root of our project not current workfolw file